cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 reactions from some readers.
 I suggest using the alternative phrase "these functions".

-The use of the word 'posterior' in statistics is well-established, and surely won't incite any more unintended reactions or schoolboy jokes than 'thrusting'.
-We advise readers who blush at the term 'posterior' to avoid television and the internet at all costs.
+The use of the word 'posterior' in statistics is well-established and is fairly commonly used in geophysical research papers that utilize Bayesian estimation or inferrence.
+Additionally, as described in section 4.2, our sampling estimation strategy results in samples of some unknown posterior probability density function, this is the solution to the inverse problem in a Bayesian sense, and so refering to these collections of posterior samples as "functions" would be misleading.

 **C4.4b**